-This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Arizona Department of Public Safety, hereinafter referred to as the "Law Enforcement Agency" (LEA), pursuant to which ICE authorizes up to a maximum of one hundred (100) nominated, trained, and certified LEA personnel to perform certain immigration enforcement functions as specified herein.
-It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators in the State of Arizona.
+This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Butler County Sheriff's Office, hereinafter referred to as the "Law Enforcement Agency" (LEA), pursuant to which ICE authorizes up to a maximum of ten (10) nominated, trained, and certified LEA personnel to perform certain immigration enforcement functions as specified herein.
+Two (2) LEA personnel will be designated as Task Force Officers (TFO) and eight (8) LEA personnel will be designated as Jail Enforcement Officers (JEO).
+It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators and conduct criminal investigations under the direct supervision of ICE in the State of Ohio.
 ICE and LEA points of contact for purposes of this MOA are identified in Appendix A.